-As part of newly introduced efforts to reduce the risk of transmission of COVID-19 in Bath, the pavement opposite The Share and Repair Shop on Broad Street has been temporarily widened.
+As part of efforts to enable social distancing, the pavement opposite The Share and Repair Shop on Broad Street has been temporarily widened.
 This means that the road is now too narrow for cars to pull over and drop-off or pick-up items.

 There is also a loading bay outside St Michael’s Church on Broad Street and a single yellow line a bit further up Broad Street from the shop.

 We have a wheelbarrow in the shop to take items to and from your car if needed.

 Absolutely!
 You can donate good quality and re-usable items at The Share and Repair Shop on Broad Street on Mondays, Wednesdays, and Fridays 10am-1pm and on Saturdays 10am-12pm.

 Please help us by cleaning your donations beforehand.
 This is especially important at this time to minimise the risk of infection.

 If you’re not sure whether your item is something we need, please ask via email@example.com first to check.
 We wouldn’t want you to come all this way if we cannot take your item.